 Topic Discovery

 The first step of a successful content marketing campaign is researching topics.
-Topic and keyword research are two different domains, although they have common qualities.
+Although topic and keyword research are two different domains, they share some characteristics.

-In topic research, you are searching sub-topics based on the topic.
+In topic research, you search for subtopics based on the topic.

 Here is a short video that reviews WriterZen’s Topic Discovery tool.